A special thank you…

 Broadcaster Angela Rippon CBE joined the Sanctuary in 2019 as Patron, following our merger with South West Equine Protection.

-She said: “The Mare & Foal Sanctuary does a terrific job in protecting the welfare of horses and ponies, through their rescue and support services, and their education programmes.
+She said: “The Mare and Foal Sanctuary does a terrific job in protecting the welfare of horses and ponies, through their rescue and support services, and their education programmes.
 I am delighted to be able to support their work as a Patron.”

 Ms Rippon was born in Plymouth and started her career as a presenter on BBC Spotlight before heading to London in 1975 to become the first woman journalist to permanently front the national Nine O’Clock News.